Lindsay89/beautiful-react-ui/src/components/Layout/Sidebar/README.md

 ### 🎓 Renderers:

 - `HeaderRender`: defines the sidebar header component.
-- Sidebar.Item `LinkRender`: defines the item's link component, useful to integrate the Sidebar with third party libraries such as `react-router`;
+- Sidebar.Item `LinkRender` & Sidebar.Collapsible `LinkRender`: defines the item's link component, useful to integrate the Sidebar with third party libraries such as `react-router`;